Demonic Toys (film series)

-Demonic Toys is a series of films that center on a collection of seemingly harmless playthings that are in reality the avatars of powerful demons from hell who seek to cause havoc in the mortal world.
+Demonic Toys is a series of horror films that center on a collection of seemingly harmless playthings that are in reality the avatars of powerful demons from hell who seek to cause havoc in the mortal world.

 Produced through Full Moon Features, the first film in the series, Demonic Toys, was released direct-to-video in 1992.
 It was followed by three additional films, all of which have crossovers with other Full Moon properties.
 The series has also led to a comic book series that was released through Full Moon Pictures and Eternity Comics, and a television spin-off series based on Baby Oopsie, which started airing on August 27, 2021.
-Season 2, titled Murder Dolls is set to premiere on July 15, 2022. as well as other merchandise.
+Season 2, titled Murder Dolls premiered on July 15, 2022. as well as other merchandise.

 Development

 Full Moon Features, then Full Moon Entertainment, released the first film in the series, Demonic Toys, direct-to-video in 1992.
 Directed by Peter Manoogian, the script was written by David S. Goyer and featured a score by the composer, Richard Band.
 His brother, Charles Band served as one of the film's producers.

 The following year, Full Moon Features released a follow-up, Dollman vs. Demonic Toys, which crosses over with the films Bad Channels and Dollman.
 Footage from the first Demonic Toys, as well as from Dollman and Bad Channels, were used in the creation of the movie.